2022 FIFA World Cup Group E: Japan vs Spain

 The teams previously faced each other once in 2001, a friendly won 1–0 by Spain.

 After Álvaro Morata scored with a header from five yards out after a cross from César Azpilicueta on the right to give Spain a 1–0 half-time lead, Ritsu Dōan equalized for Japan early into the second period, with his strike from outside the penalty area overpowering goalkeeper Unai Simón and going into the top right corner of the net.
-Ao Tanaka put Japan in front just three minutes later with a close range finish, with the assist coming from a cut-back by Kaoru Mitoma on the left, seeing the ball hover within millimeters of the left sideline.
-This would prove to be the decisive goal, as Japan won 2–1 to top Group E ahead of Spain and Germany, the latter being eliminated in the first round for the second tournament in a row.
+Ao Tanaka put Japan in front just three minutes later with a close range finish, with the assist coming from a cut-back by Kaoru Mitoma on the left, with the ball within millimeters of the goalline.
+This proved to be the decisive goal, as Japan won 2–1 to top Group E ahead of Spain and Germany, the latter being eliminated.

-Due to the tightness of the call, the circumstances surrounding Japan's second goal sparked much discussion.
+Due to the tightness of the call, Japan's second goal sparked much discussion.
 The live television camera angle created an optical illusion as if the pass to Tanaka was out of bounds, and the video assistant referee took several minutes to confirm that a sliver of the ball stayed in the field, making it a valid goal.
-The crucial evidence that settled the dispute was the bird's eye photo taken by Petr David Josek, released by the Associated Press after the match.
-Josek revealed that a total of four agencies — AP, Reuters, AFP and Getty Images — were approved to enter the suspended catwalk to take bird's eye photos, but the latter three missed the shot because they were at the opposite side of the pitch anticipating a Spanish goal instead.
+The crucial evidence that settled the dispute was the bird's eye photo taken by Petr David Josek, released by the Associated Press.

-Japan's victory with only 18% of possession was the lowest for a winning side at a FIFA World Cup match since records began in 1966.
-The match would later draw comparisons with the Japan women's team's 4–0 win against Spain at the 2023 Women's World Cup, with Japan's mere 23% possession also breaking the record for lowest by a winning side at the tournament (since recordings began in 2011).
-Both the men's and women's team showed a similar tactical plan against their Spanish counterparts.
-Japan's progression from the group marked the first time they ever reached the knockout stage in consecutive World Cups.
+Japan's victory with only 18% of possession was the lowest for a winning side at a World Cup match since records began in 1966.